-From captive to bride… Lady Aediva of Etton will do anything to protect her sister, Cille.
-So when enemies storm her family’s keep, Aediva assumes Cille’s identity…taking her place as prisoner of Sir Svend du Danemark.
+From captive to the bride… Lady Aediva of Etton will do anything to protect her sister, Cille.
+So when enemies storm her family’s keep, Aediva assumes Cille’s identity…taking her place as a prisoner of Sir Svend du Danemark.

-Svend’s sole aim is to fulfill his service to William the Conqueror and rebuild the life a woman’s betrayal once lost him.
+Svend’s sole aim is to fulfil his service to William the Conqueror and rebuild the life a woman’s betrayal once lost him.
 So when he receives his new orders to quash the Saxon rebellion, he is stunned.
 To do his duty, he must vow to take the beautiful yet provoking Aediva as his wife!

 Saxon, Lady Aediva is holed up in her little village of Etton with nothing but an old midwife and her sister; Cille who is in labour.
-She knows that the Norman’s are coming but she can do nothing but try to protect her sister as best she can, which does mean brandishing a warrior’s broad sword about.
-So when a gang of Norman Knights arrive in her village she is ready to fight, to the death if need be, but the only problem with that is when the she sets eyes on the Knight who storms her house.
+She knows that the Normans are coming but she can do nothing but try to protect her sister as best she can, which does mean brandishing a warrior’s broad sword about.
+So when a gang of Norman Knights arrive in her village she is ready to fight, to the death if need be, but the only problem with that is when she sets eyes on the Knight who storms her house.
 She has never in her life seen anyone like him and he wasn’t at all what she expected.

 Once she is collected and they get back to base that the truth comes out about who she really is and Svend is given an order, an order that he never in his life would have thought of receiving.
 To squash the newest Saxon uprising and try to regain peace he must marry the hellcat; Aediva.

-This has been on my to read pile for so long, in fact for way too long and I can only apologise to Jenni Fletcher for making her wait so long for my review.
+This has been on my to-read pile for so long, in fact for way too long and I can only apologise to Jenni Fletcher for making her wait so long for my review.
 But it was well worth the wait, Oh, my goodness!
 This is why I like Medieval Romance.
 The story is fast, intriguing and beautifully written by an author who I can tell you now is going to go a long way.

 “But…you don’t trust me.”